-A list of corrections in Beacon stories will be added to this page and linked to the original story post with the date.
+Corrections in Beacon stories will be added to the top of the original story post with the date for transparency.
 Additionally, stories with corrections will have the story text updated with corrected information.
 We should describe the nature of the correction, but not re-state the misinformation.

 When we publish erroneous information on social networks, we should correct it on that platform.
 When we publish erroneous information in email newsletters, if it’s a major correction, we should resend with CORRECTION in the headline.
 However, we should not do vanity resends.

 We do not attribute blame to individual reporters or editors (e.g. “because of a reporting error” or “because of an editing error”).
 But we may note that an error was the result of a production problem or because incorrect information came to us from a trusted source (wire services, individuals quoted, etc.).

 Corrections: If we are substantively correcting an article, photo caption, headline, graphic, video or other material, we should promptly publish a correction explaining the change.